 The Survey of Workplace Violence Prevention was another special survey conducted by BLS for NIOSH.
 This survey studied the maintenance of a safe work environment, including the prevalence of security features, risks facing employees, employer policies and training, and related topics.
 Data from this survey are available for private industry and state and local government by industry and size of establishment, where size is measured by the number of workers employed.
 Results from this survey are available at https://www.bls.gov/iif/osh_wpvs.htm.

-Results from these employer telephone interviews indicated that many respondents lacked OSHA recordkeeping knowledge.
+Results from these employer telephone interviews indicated that many respondents lacked Occupational.
+Safety and Health Administration (OSHA) recordkeeping knowledge.
 This lack of knowledge may result in an overreporting of less severe injuries and illnesses cases, many that did not need to be recorded or reported per OSHA recordkeeping criteria, combined with an underreporting of more severe injury and illness cases in which the worker missed at least one day away from work.
 Detailed analysis of the results of these interviews can be found in the 2016 Joint Statistical Meeting article “Identifying patterns in employer reporting errors in the BLS Survey of Occupational Injuries and Illnesses.”

 In 2014, BLS began to examine the feasibility of collecting occupational injury and illness data directly from workers to complement the employer-provided data BLS collects via SOII.
 Research has shown that various filters, or barriers to reporting, can occur when employers collect and report injuries and illnesses.
 These barriers may be mitigated or avoided by contacting workers directly for this information.

-The Bureau of Labor Statistics is conducting an ongoing pilot study to learn more about occupational injuries and illnesses that resulted in days of job transfer or work restriction.
-The purpose of this study is to compare the case circumstances and worker characteristics of injuries and illnesses that require days away from work to recuperate and those that lead to days of job transfer or restriction only, without time away from work.
-The regular Survey of Occupational Injuries and Illnesses (SOII) includes only data on the case circumstances and worker characteristics on days-away-from-work cases; this study is an expansion of SOII to collect and report the same detail for days-of-job-transfer-or-restriction cases.
+BLS conducted a pilot study in the SOII for reference years 2011 to 2019 to learn about occupational injuries and illnesses that result in days of job transfer or work restriction.
+The purpose of this study was to compare the case circumstances and worker characteristics of injuries and illnesses that require days away from work to recuperate and those that lead to days of job transfer or restriction only, without time away from work.
+The SOII historically included only data on the case circumstances and worker characteristics on cases that required at least a day away from work; this study expanded SOII estimates to include the same detail for cases that included days of job transfer or restriction only.

 Toscano, Guy A., Janice Windau, and Dino Drudi.
-"Using the BLS Occupational Injury and Illness Classification System as a Safety Management Tool."
-Compensation and Working Conditions, June 1996, pp. 19–28. https://www.bls.gov/iif/oshwc/cfar0014.pdf.
+"Using the BLS Occupational Injury and Illness Classification System as a safety management tool."
+Compensation and Working Conditions (June 1996), pp. 19–28. https://www.bls.gov/opub/mlr/1996/article/pdf/using-the-bls-occupational-injury-and-illness-classification-system-as-a-safety-and-health-management-tool.pdf.

 U.S. Bureau of Labor Statistics.
 Corrections to Survey of Occupational Injuries and Illnesses data, 2011 and 2012. https://www.bls.gov/bls/errata/iif_errata_1014.htm.